 White Spots on Teeth?
 How We Can Help!

 Ever noticed those pesky white stains on teeth, or white areas on teeth that seemingly refuse to go away?
 You’re not alone.
 These unsightly spots can be a source of embarrassment, but they’re more than just a cosmetic issue.
-White spots or white streaks on teeth, which some might mistake for calcium deposits on teeth, can be an early sign of tooth decay or enamel damage, requiring professional dental care and attention.
+Children’s teeth white spots or white streaks on teeth, which some might mistake for calcium deposits, can be an early sign of tooth decay or enamel damage requiring professional dental care and attention.
 In this post, we’ll delve into the causes of little white spots on gums and white spots on teeth, discuss various treatment options including dental bonding, and share prevention strategies to help you maintain a confident smile.

 Key Takeaways